-For years, Peter Dunham has been considered one of the top textile designers in the industry: his patterns are classic, yet always fresh, modern and inspired by Peter's travels around the world.
-We especially love that so many of Peter's fabrics are indoor/outdoor, making his prints both a luxurious and versatile choice.
+For years, Peter Dunham has been considered one of the top textile designers in the industry: his fabric patterns are classic, yet always fresh, modern and inspired by Peter's travels around the world.
+We especially love that so much of Peter's collection is comprised of indoor/outdoor upholstery fabric, making his prints both a luxurious and versatile choice.
 It's no surprise that Peter has been able to conjure up fabrics in prints and colorways that perfectly complement interiors of all styles - as a world-class interior designer, Peter has been transforming interiors from New York City to Beverly Hills and beyond for decades.
 Peter is also the owner of one of the most popular destinations in Los Angeles’s La Cienaga Design Quarter - Hollywood at Home.
 We sat down with Peter to learn all about his textile design process, as well as where he’s drawn inspiration throughout his career.
 Read on below!

-A curation of our favorite blue fabrics by Peter Dunham
+A curation of blue upholstery fabrics by Peter Dunham

 My eye is constantly scanning for patterns that could translate into textiles or wallpapers.
 Sometimes it’s a vintage document, sometimes something found like the paper lining of a 19th c. box, a 1950s papier-mâché sushi dish.
 One of my designs came from photo of a sleeve detail from one of Doris Duke’s Shangri-La outfits.
 Often it’s an old textile I find when vintage shopping for my shop Hollywood at Home.
 A rug detail can become a wallpaper, a wicker design can become a woven.
 It might be a detail from a textile in a museum or a ceramic.
 The fun is taking something and turning it upside down and making something new.
 We save up our favorites and thrash them out as a team, then edit the best ideas into a cohesive collection.